 Writers who remember with gratitude and affection the vital role their first editor played in bringing them on in the crucial early years of their career, welcomed the creation of this Award.

 The Award is the joint idea of Julia Eccleshare and Anne Marley.
-Julia is the Children's Book Editor of the Guardian newspaper; chair of the Nestlé Rowntree Smarties Book Prize and a regular contributor to Radio 4's Front Row and Open Book programmes.
+Julia is an expert in children's literature and children's director for the Hay Festival.
 Anne is the joint founder of Authors Aloud UK, an agency specialising in arranging author visits to schools, libraries and festivals and has served on many children’s book awards, including the CILIP Carnegie & Kate Greenaway Awards.
 She was recently awarded an MBE in the Queen’s Birthday Honours List for Services to Local Government.

 Click the covers above to go to the author's website